abend0c1/da/README.md

     Assigns an automatically named assembler label and data type *t* to location *xxx* in hexadecimal.
 The type can be any of those described above for the (t) tag.

+    If any unresolved storage references are detected during disassembly, they will be written to a `.tags` file which will be loaded on subsequent runs so that they are automatically accounted for.
+You can delete this file at any time.